RobAntunes/Skye/README.md

 });
 ```

-# Tres.js Reactivity Engine
+# Skye's Reactivity Engine

-Tres.js features a powerful and efficient reactivity system that allows you to build dynamic and responsive applications.
+Skye features a powerful and efficient reactivity system that allows you to build dynamic and responsive applications.
 It automatically tracks dependencies between your data and your code, ensuring that your application stays in sync with any changes in the underlying state.

 ## Core Concepts